 Before being appointed a lecturer at the University of Study, I commenced an ethnographic study of young people's digital, sexual and relational cultures in a co-educational independent boarding school.
-I’m am currently working with a team of young people and experts from the School of Sexuality Education and Fumble to co-create resources for schools about how Relationships and Sex Education can transform school and peer cultures, and have received funding via the ESRC Impact Acceleration Account to undertake this work (https://transformingschoolculture.wordpress.com/).
+I subsequently worked with a team of young people and experts from the School of Sexuality Education and Fumble to co-create resources for schools about how Relationships and Sex Education can transform school and peer cultures, and received funding via the ESRC Impact Acceleration Account to undertake this work (https://transformingschoolculture.wordpress.com/).

 I am also currently working on the following projects investigating:

 - the impact of lockdown on digital intimacies among young people, along with Dr Emma Dobson at the University of Durham (funded via the BA/Leverhulme Small Grants Scheme);

 - young people's use of digital media over lockdown and experiences of online harms, in a partnership project with Digital Awareness UK (funded via a University of Surrey Innovation Voucher);

 - young people's conceptualizations and experiences of 'online transgressions', along with collaborators from the Institute for Criminal Policy Research, Birkbeck, the Open University, and Young Minds (funded via eNurture's UKRI funding scheme);

 - an evaluation and product development with Life Lessons pilot Relationships and Sex Education programme in schools;

-I have also previously worked as a researcher for Institute for Criminal Policy Research, Birkbeck, on a project exploring vulnerability and accessible justice in the courts; a researcher for Catch22 exploring gang crime and youth violence; and a Fast-Stream Researcher for the Ministry of Justice.
+I previously worked as a researcher for Institute for Criminal Policy Research, Birkbeck, on a project exploring vulnerability and accessible justice in the courts; a researcher for Catch22 exploring gang crime and youth violence; and a Fast-Stream Researcher for the Ministry of Justice.